bakano98/CS4222-Project/report.md

 `N` is the number of rows and columns (as in the image above), and `SLOT_TIME` is the amount of time per slot. `SLOT_TIME` is calculated as `DISCOVER_WITHIN/(N*N)`.
 By varying `N`, we can control the duty cycle of the discovery algorithm.

-`N` is set to a value of 10, and hence the number of slots is 100.
-Of these 100 slots, the radio will be on for 19 of the slots, and hence our duty cycle is calculated to be 19%.
+`N` is set to a value of 13, and hence the number of slots is 169.
+Of these 169 slots, the radio will be on for 25 of the slots, and hence our duty cycle is calculated to be 14.79%.
+ Using `N = 13` means that each slot is 0.06 seconds long, which is long enough for the radio to transmit and receive reliably.
+Using any value higher than `N = 13` causes the `SLOT_TIME` to be too short, which affects the reliability of the radio.

 Based on our tests, the maximum 2-way discovery latency is around 9.8s.
 The theoretical upper-bound is set at 10s.